norbix/norbix.dev/content/posts/artificial-intelligence/index.md

 - More data / data augmentation (especially in image tasks).

-👉 Key interview takeaway:“Overfitting is when the model memorizes instead of generalizing.
+👉 Key interview takeaway: “Overfitting is when the model memorizes instead of generalizing.
 I fight it with regularization, dropout, early stopping, and more data.”

 ### 3. Underfitting